Ricks-Lab/gpu-utils/README.md

 ## New in this Release  -  v2.0.0
 * Split list functions of the original amdgpu-monitor into amdgpu-ls.
+* Added --clinfo option to amdgpu-ls which list openCL platform details for each GPU.
+* Error messages are now output to stderr.

 ## New in Previous Release  -  v1.1.0
 * Added --pstates feature to display table of p-states instead of GPU details.